 Watch your Cash!

 When traveling, stay aware of your surroundings to avoid being a victim of pickpockets.
-Do not travel with more than two credit cards, and notify the card companies that you will be traveling so that they will not put a hold on the cards when they start seeing charges from unfamiliar places.
+Do not travel with more than two credit cards, and notify your bank or the card companies that you will be traveling so that they will not put a hold on the cards when they start seeing charges from unfamiliar places.
 If you don't have access to a hotel safe, use a money belt or neck wallet under your shirt to hold your passport, travel tickets, and extra cash.
 Only carry in your wallet what you will be using for the day.
 If you run out of money in your wallet, go into a bathroom, and lock the door to retrieve extra money from your money belt.
 In crowded places, it is better to carry your wallet in a front pant pocket rather than in a back pocket that can be picked more easily.

 Sometimes thieves work in teams.
 One of them distracts you or pushes you, while another one picks your pocket.
 When I was traveling in Spain, a woman asking for charity pushed a baby against my torso while with her other hand she was trying to unzip the belt pouch that I was wearing around my stomach.